gateio/gateapi-csharp/docs/FuturesApi.md

-            var contract = "BTC_USDT";  // string | Futures contract, return related data only if specified (optional) var limit = 100;  // int? | Maximum number of records to be returned in a single list (optional)  (default to 100) var offset = 0;  // int? | List offset, starting from 0 (optional)  (default to 0) var lastId = "12345";  // string | Specify list staring point using the `id` of last record in previous list-query results (optional)
+            var contract = "BTC_USDT";  // string | Futures contract, return related data only if specified (optional) var limit = 100;  // int? | Maximum number of records to be returned in a single list (optional)  (default to 100) var offset = 0;  // int? | List offset, starting from 0 (optional)  (default to 0) var lastId = "12345";  // string | Specify the currency name to query in batches, and support up to 100 pass parameters at a time. (optional)

             try
             {